The school has achieved the Aspire Silver SEND Chartermark.

 - Work, Rest and Play (WRAP) Sensory processing training

 Where additional expertise is required, this is brought in during the year.
-This has included an Educational Psychologist and Speech and Language Therapy, Occupational Therapy behaviour support, special ASD support and Penhaligon’s Friends, Cognition and Learning Services, Disability Service and Dreadnought Counselling services.
+This has included an Educational Psychologist and Speech and Language Therapy, Occupational Therapy behaviour support, special ASD support and HUGS Foundation, Cognition and Learning Services and Disability Service.
 We have also had the support of Social Services, Family Support Workers, Community Nursing Team and the Education Welfare Officer.